 For Bailey Cates original recipe, refer to the “Recipes” link in the table of contents in Witches and Wedding Cake.

 Take a bite, imagine them infused with magic, and start your day off with a smile!

 If you love cookies for breakfast, try my Chocolate Chip and Cherry breakfast cookies!Jump to Recipe

 - utensils – knife, fork, measuring spoons, spatula, mixing spoon

 - medium bowl

 - small to medium cookie scoop/disher – optional

 - cookie sheet(s)

 - 2½ oz bacon About five thin strips.
-Fried until crispy, reserve 1 tsp bacon drippings
+Fried crispy, reserve 1 tsp bacon drippings

 - 1 tsp bacon drippings Optional